airsoftnorge/TECP/README.md

 # Ideas for future expansion

 * Added
      * Optional: Have points revert to initial state after a set amount of time
+     * Optional: Support 16x2 LCD display giving you the state of the point.
 * To be added
-     * Optional: Support 16x2 LCD display giving you the state of the point.
      * Optional: Off button logic to tell TAK the TECP box is out of play.
+     * Optional: RGB LED support, for simpler waterproofign i suppose.. ¯\_(ツ)_/¯
 * Undecided
      * Activate spawn points based on currently owned points.
      * Force capture order